 - Document your walk with God.
 Like an old-fashioned Bible with a family history in the front, you are sharing your legacy of faith through your drawings, markings, and stories.

 Your Bible will become a treasured keepsake as your children and grandchildren see what you pondered and how you expressed your faith in your important times with God.
+Bible journaling ideas abound, and how you use them to help document your walk will be a treasure for future generations.

 - Use your gifts to GLORIFY Him.
 Use the gifts of your time, talent, and treasures to bring glory to God who is your Creator and gives all good gifts.